 Cohen was sentenced to three years in prison after pleading guilty to eight counts, including two counts of campaign-finance violations for orchestrating or making payments during the 2016 campaign.

-Cohen met with the Manhattan district attorney’s office on Friday and is set to appear Monday as well.
+Cohen met with the Manhattan district attorney’s office earlier this month and praised Bragg for offering Trump the opportunity to testify.

-“I have to applaud District Attorney Bragg for giving Donald the opportunity to come in and to tell his story,” he said.
+“I have to applaud District Attorney Bragg for giving Donald the opportunity to come in and to tell his story,” he said to reporters as he walked into court.
 “Now knowing Donald as well as I do, understand that, he doesn’t tell the truth.
 It’s one thing to turn around and to lie on your ‘Untruth Social’ and it’s another thing to turn around and to lie before a grand jury.
 So I don’t suspect that he’s going to be coming.”

 What Daniels has said